 Dr. Gordon Keller is Director of the McEwen Stem Cell Institute at UHN.
 A world-renowned stem cell scientist, Dr. Keller is the premier researcher, worldwide, in the application of developmental biology-guided principles to the differentiation of pluripotent stem cells into therapeutically relevant cells, such as cardiomyocytes, hematopoietic cells and liver cells.
 In December 2016, Keller was named scientific co-founder of BlueRock Therapeutics, a next-generation regenerative medicine company.

-Dr. Shaf Keshavjee is the Chief of Clinical Innovation, as well as the Director of both the Toronto Lung Transplant Program and Latner Thoracic Surgery Research Laboratories at UHN.
-As Director of the Toronto Lung Transplant Program, Dr. Keshavjee helped develop the world-leading Ex Vivo Organ Perfusion System to repair donor organs for transplant – significantly increasing the number of organs available for patients and saving more lives.
-He recently led the world-first transport of donor lungs for transplant by an aerial drone from Toronto Western Hospital to Toronto General Hospital.
+Dr. Shaf Keshavjee is UHN’s Chief of Clinical Innovation and Director of the Toronto Lung Transplant Program at Ajmera Transplant Centre and the Latner Thoracic Surgery Research Laboratories at UHN.
+Dr. Keshavjee developed the world-leading Ex Vivo Organ Perfusion System to repair donor organs for transplant, which has significantly increased the number of organs available for transplantation and saving more lives.
+He recently led the world-first transport of donor lungs for transplantation via drone.
 This flight was the first step towards transforming organ transportation systems and potential use of autonomous aircrafts to ensure life-saving organs arrive faster, improving transplant outcomes for patients.

 Dr. Michael Laflamme is a principal investigator and Robert R. McEwen Chair in Cardiac Regenerative Medicine at the McEwen Stell Cell Institue at UHN.
 Dr. Laflamme and his research team are developing cell transplants produced from stem cells that can regenerate damaged heart tissue.
 This will not only advance the efficacy of these transplants in preclinical models, but will shed light on their regeneration mechanisms, enabling future clinical trials.